metamong6658/TL_FFT/README.md

 By following these steps carefully and updating the file paths as needed, you can successfully run the code and validate the results.

+---

+## Future Updates

+For better understanding, we plan to share diverse cases of TL-FFT.
+We are currently preparing additional modes, which will be uploaded soon.
+Stay tuned!